 On October 25, 2018, NFI and certain of its subsidiaries (collectively, the "Borrower") entered into the Credit Facility with a syndicate of financial institutions with a maturity date of October 25, 2023.
-On August 2, 2019, the total borrowing limit under the Credit Facility was increased to \$1.25 billion (including a \$100 million letter of credit facility) and the maturity date was extended to August 2, 2024.
-The Credit Facility provides an accordion feature which allows the Borrower to obtain additional funding of up to \$250 million.
 On May 4, 2020, the Company entered into the UK Facility.
 The terms and covenants of the UK Facility are similar to those of the Credit Facility, with some specific modifications for local UK laws and regulations.
-The UK Facility has a two-year term with options to extend.
 A copy of the Credit Facility can be found on SEDAR at www.sedar.com.